-Simply put, desktop motherboards do not ALL come with with built-in WiFi.
-Most often than not in the budget and mid range category, the motherboards do not offer built-in WiFi by default.
-Fortunately though, most manufacturer do offer WiFi variant of certain motherboards at an extra cost.
+Desktop motherboards do not ALL come with built-in Wi-Fi.
+Most often than not, in the budget and mid-range category, the motherboards do not offer built-in Wi-Fi by default.
+Fortunately, most manufacturers provide Wi-Fi variants of certain motherboards at an extra cost.

-Laptop motherboards, on the hand hand, do come with a WiFi card built in.
-It makes more sense to have a WiFi Card built into the laptop by default since it is a mobile device.
-With desktops, however, most users still prefer to have the much faster and the stable Ethernet connection.
+On the other hand, laptop motherboards come with a built-in Wi-Fi card.
+It makes more sense to have a Wi-Fi Card built into the laptop by default since it is a mobile device.
+However, most users prefer a faster and more stable Ethernet connection with desktops.

-Desktop motherboards will always come with at least one built-in Ethernet port for connecting to your network or modem.
-Some high end motherboard may also come with a 10G Ethernet card for cutting edge network speeds.
+Desktop motherboards always have at least one built-in Ethernet port for connecting to your network or modem.
+Some high-end motherboards may also have a 10G Ethernet card for cutting-edge network speeds.

-For comparison, the latest WiFi 6 Wireless cards have a max transfer speeds of 2.4 Gbps, a 10G card can achieve 10 Gbps transfer speeds.
-Hence Ethernet is often the go to choice for the stationary desktop users.
+For comparison, the latest Wi-Fi 6 Wireless cards have a max transfer speed of 2.4 Gbps, and a 10G card can achieve 10 Gbps transfer speeds.
+Hence Ethernet is often the go-to choice for stationary desktop users.

-In the following text we comprehensively into whether motherboards come with WiFi or not.
+The following text comprehensively into whether motherboards come with Wi-Fi.

 What is Motherboard with Onboard Wi-Fi

-A motherboard with onboard WiFi is one that comes ready to connect to a wireless network without having to install any additional components.
+A motherboard with onboard Wi-Fi is one that come-comest to a wireless network without having to install any additional components.

-Yes and No. An average desktop motherboard, particularly a budget one, does not come with a built in WiFi by default.
-However, there are myriad of models out there that you can specifically choose that have built in WiFi.
+Yes and No. An average desktop motherboard, particularly a budget one, does not have built-in Wi-Fi by default.
+However, there are many models out there that you can specifically choose that have built-in Wi-Fi.

 This is a rule of thumb.
-Many motherboard manufacturers have WiFi enabled models for different chipsets, including for budget chipsets.
+Many motherboard manufacturers have WiFi-enabled models for different chipsets, including budget chipsets.

-However, it is worth nothing that a WiFi enabled motherboard will cost you more.
-If you are lucky, sometimes you can find the difference to be very small.
+However, it is worth noting that a WiFi-enabled motherboard will cost you more.
+If you are lucky, sometimes you can find the difference minimal.

-For instance, at the time of writing this article, the ASRock A520M-HDV (Non WiFi) was only a few dollars apart from the ASRock A520M/AC (WiFi).
+For instance, when writing this article, the ASRock A520M-HDV (Non-WiFi) was only a few dollars apart from the ASRock A520M/AC (Wi-Fi).

-Limited Chipset Lanes Means You May Sacrifice Something
+Limited Chipset Lanes Mean You May Sacrifice Something

 Everything on a motherboard utilizes PCIe lanes.
-There are only a limited amount of PCIe lanes that a motherboard can have.
+A motherboard can have only a limited number of PCIe lanes.

-A WiFi card built-into the motherboard also occupies these precious lanes.
-Hence, a motherboard with WiFi built in may see certain features missing in comparison to the non-WiFi version.
+A Wi-Fi card built into the motherboard also occupies these charming lanes.
+Hence, a motherboard with Wi-Fi built-in may see certain features missing in comparison to the non-WiFi version.

-Hence there is a small trade-off here.
-You have to trade a VGA port for your WiFi in this instance.
-Usually the tradeoff is often minimal and should not distract anyone who has a need for a WiFi.
+Hence there is a small tradeoff here.
+You have to trade a VGA port for your Wi-Fi in this instance.
+Usually, the tradeoff is often minimal and should not distract anyone who needs Wi-Fi.

 - What Are PCIe Lanes? – Beginners Guide